maciejs20/node-red-contrib-rainbird/README.md

-This set of nodes enables communication with the Rainbird LNK2 sprinkler controller via a local LNK2 connection.
+This set of nodes enables communication with the Rainbird irrigation controller via a local LNK2 connection.
 To use these nodes, you need both the Rainbird controller and the LNK2 add-on properly plugged in and configured.
+It should work with most Rainbird devices using LNK2 wifi module but currently it is tested with ESP-me3.
+Original protocol implementation was also tested with ESP-RZXe.
+This module is exposing nodes that allows both to query state and start/stop irrigation proces.
+It is intended to be used with node-red NRCHKB homekit integration which allows to expose irrigation system in Apple Home app.

 ### Prerequisites